Analysis of Non-Square Nonlinear MIMO Systems using Scaled Relative Graphs: Preliminaries

-The main objective in this paper is to analyze the stability, well-posedness and $L_2$-gain of the closed-loop system in~\eqref{eq:lfr_closed_loop}.
-In the SISO case, the strategy to analyze Eq.~\eqref{eq:lfr_closed_loop} using SRG methods would be to replace each individual operator with its SRG, and resolve the sum, product and inverse relations using the so-called SRG calculus~\cite{krebbekxScaledRelativeGraph2025}.
-However, the dimensions $p,q,n_\mathrm{w},n_\mathrm{z}$ may take any value in $\mathbb{N}_+$, so the operators in Eq.~\eqref{eq:lfr_closed_loop} can be non-square.
-Therefore, the LFR form exemplifies the need for an SRG framework that can deal with non-square MIMO operators.
+\textbf{Problem statement:} The main objective in this paper is to analyze the stability, well-posedness and $L_2$-gain of the closed-loop system in~\eqref{eq:lfr_closed_loop}.
+The strategy to analyze~\eqref{eq:lfr_closed_loop} using SRG methods would be to replace each individual operator with its SRG, and resolve the sum, product and inverse relations using Proposition~\ref{prop:srg_calculus}.
+However, the dimensions $p,q,n_\mathrm{w},n_\mathrm{z}$ may take any value in $\mathbb{N}_+$, so the operators in~\eqref{eq:lfr_closed_loop} can be non-square.
+Therefore, the LFR exemplifies the need for an SRG framework that can deal with non-square MIMO operators.